 3. Do you require a hard timber and a hard wearing coating?

 This is often a question not asked, however, it is important to answer at the specification stage.
 If your design is in an area of high wear and tear or high traffic the hardness of the timber and the coating used to protect the timber surface will need to be considered.
 Contours is made of Tasmanian Oak, a hard timber for internal use.
-Contours can be purchased pre-finished with a factory applied, industrial strength coating that offers moisture and scratch resistance protection.
 Pine is a very soft timber and can be dented easily (great for ceilings, and is great value for money!).
-It is also good to note that not all coatings and the method of application offer a protective seal.
+Contours can be finished with standard or industrial strength coatings that offer moisture and scratch resistance protection.
+Contact us for further advice or a recommended contractor.

 4. The design profile you desire?